 Try Instant Pot enchilada rice tonight as the best side dish with a ton of flavor.
 New Mexican rice idea that’s great with tacos or burritos.

+We started with this Instant Pot Mexican rice and yes, that was great.
+I have used this same sauce to make my Instant Pot chicken legs, it’s super versatile.
 So why not cross the two and see how it would turn out….and here we are today.

 Let’s start with a few basic tips:

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

 - Then PRINT this —–> Instant Pot cooking times cheat sheet that will help you understand how long meat, vegetables and beans take to cook in your pressure cooker.

 For reference, this is the pressure cooker I have and use for all recipe creations.

 When it comes to Mexican food it’s all about the seasonings and sauces right?
 This is no different, bring them all out!
 Here are a few questions you might have to begin with:

 Now let’s talk about what you’re going to need out to get started with this easy Instant Pot recipe.